grafana/agent/docs/upgrade-guide.md

 +++
-title = "Upgrade Guide"
+title = "Upgrade guide"
 weight = 200
 +++

-# Upgrade Guide
+# Upgrade guide

 This guide describes all breaking changes that have happened in prior releases and how to migrate to newer versions.